You don’t have a time problem. You have a fit problem.

 Most guides list techniques and let you guess which one fits.
 This section gives you a diagnostic instead.

-**The Time Management Fit Framework is a three-axis diagnostic tool for selecting the right time management technique based on problem type, energy pattern, and schedule control.** It works by narrowing the field before you commit to a method, so you stop cycling through techniques that were never designed for your situation.
+**What we call the Time Management Fit Framework is a three-axis diagnostic tool we developed for matching the right time management technique to a specific failure pattern, based on problem type, energy pattern, and schedule control.** It works by narrowing the field before you commit to a method, so you stop cycling through techniques that were never designed for your situation.

 Here is how it works.
 You answer three questions, each corresponding to one axis of the framework.
 Your answers point to a specific cluster of techniques rather than a single “best” method.

 **Axis 1 – Problem type:** What is actually failing?
 Time management breakdowns fall into four categories: starting problems (you procrastinate), sorting problems (too many tasks, no filter), scheduling problems (good intentions that never reach the calendar), and sustaining problems (you lose focus mid-task).
-As Aeon, Faber, and Panaccio found in their 2021 meta-analysis, individual differences significantly moderate which interventions work best [1] – which is why diagnosing the problem matters more than picking the most popular technique.
+The 2021 Aeon meta-analysis found that time management improves outcomes across all three studied domains, and the authors identify diagnosing the specific behavioral gap as a key factor in choosing interventions [1] – which is why identifying your problem type matters more than picking the most popular technique.

 **Axis 3 – Schedule control:** How much of your day do you actually own?
 Some techniques assume full calendar autonomy.
 Others work inside constrained schedules.
 An executive with 6 hours of meetings needs a different approach than a freelancer with an open calendar.
 Our guide on scheduling strategies for busy days covers the constrained-calendar end of this spectrum.